-To choose among outdoor kitchen material options, it is important for the cabinet material to have minimal maintenance and durability in virtually every climate.
+To choose among outdoor kitchen material options, it is important for the outdoor cabinet material to have minimal maintenance and durability in virtually every climate.
 Of the most popular materials, metal is the best choice for outdoor kitchens, as it is long-lasting and can be customized with a powder coat finish that is attractive and virtually free of maintenance.
 In this article, we compare the two most popular metals for outdoor kitchen cabinets – aluminum and stainless steel.

 Aluminum cabinets can last a long time in the outdoors because the lack of iron content in aluminum prevents it from rusting.
-The surface is not free of maintenance though, as it can still corrode.
+The surface of an aluminum cabinet is not free of maintenance though, as it can still corrode.
 While aluminum can be long-lasting in this respect, this material possesses other properties that must be considered when it is used for outdoor kitchen cabinets.
 For example, it is soft, lightweight, a good conductor for heat, and it has a lower melting point than other metals that contain iron.
 These qualities mean aluminum outdoor kitchen cabinets are susceptible to denting, and it tends to be a less workable material for grill cabinets and cooktops where heat is a concern.

 Stainless Steel Cabinets

 Stainless steel is a very popular material for outdoor kitchen cabinets.
 It is an alloy composed of iron and at least 10.5% chromium.
 The presence of chromium is vital, as it deters the stainless steel from rusting, and it is an important element to note if you’ve been wondering: does stainless steel rust?
 Stainless steel is also available in a variety of grades which are useful in different applications.
 The most common grades of stainless steel kitchen cabinets are 304 and 316 (marine grade), with 316 providing added resistance to corrosion.
-Although bare stainless steel is an appealing option for your outdoor living space, it must be properly maintained and regularly cleaned to avoid rust, corrosion, scratches, or stains.
+Although a bare stainless steel cabinet is an appealing option for an outdoor kitchen design and outdoor living space, it must be properly maintained and regularly cleaned to avoid rust, corrosion, scratches, or stains.

 Which Metal is Better?